AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 - **To take a screenshot on a Windows device, press the *PrtScn* button**

-On some notebooks, you first have to press and hold *Fn* before pressing *PrtScn*.
+On some devices, you first have to press and hold *Fn* before pressing *PrtScn*.

 :::note